Keynotes

 University of Richmond (UR) Dining Services was recently ranked No. 3 Best Campus Food by the Princeton Review.
 The epicenter of UR Dining’s Nutrition Services, known as NOURISH, is the Demonstration Kitchen, a state-of-the-art, open-concept educational cooking space that opened in 2021.
 This session will take participants through the development of UR Dining’s Demonstration Kitchen and how UR strives to create a culture of health and wellness through food by providing the campus community with a wide variety of educational culinary experiences, such as cooking classes, guest chef events, cooking competitions, and partnerships with other departments on campus.

-Creating a Competitive Edge: Meeting the Needs of the Rising Food Allergy Population
+Creating a Competitive Edge: Meeting the Needs of the Rising Food Allergy Population (GE)

 Susie Hultquist